La Bayadère: Early productions

 In March 1903, the scene The Kingdom of the Shades was performed independently during a gala performance at Peterhof Palace in honor of a state visit from Kaiser Wilhelm II.
-This is the earliest known occasion where the scene The Kingdom of the Shades was performed as an independent concert piece.
+This is the earliest occasion where the scene The Kingdom of the Shades was performed independently.

 Vaganova's revival

 On December 13, 1932 the great pedagogue of the Soviet Ballet Agrippina Vaganova presented her version of La Bayadère for the Kirov Ballet (the former Imperial Ballet).
 Vaganova revised the ballerina's dances for her star pupil Marina Semenova, who danced Nikiya.
 This included triple pirouettes sur la pointe (on the toes), and fast piqué turns en dehors.
 Although Vaganova's revival did not find a permanent place in the repertory, her modifications to the Ballerina's dances would become the standard.